utg01/Langchain-app/README.md

 - Keep .env and any secrets files out of Git; add them to .gitignore before pushing.

 ## What to try next (optional)
-- Add basic error messages if the key is missing, and a small character limit for inputs.[1]
+- Add basic error messages if the key is missing, and a small character limit for inputs.
-- Swap the model name or temperature in the ChatOpenAI init to see different response styles.[3]
+- Swap the model name or temperature in the ChatOpenAI init to see different response styles.